rickythedeveloper/IIB-Project-AR/logbook.md

 - The coordinates of Hiro marker seems to be x=[-.5, .5] y=[-.5, .5] z = 0 exactly.
 - The rotation of an object in three.js can be done using Euler angles.
 The default order of the rotation is XYZ, i.e. rotate around the object's x-axis first, and then around its y-axis and then around its z-axis.
 - The rotation can be done more easily with Quaternion
-- Spent quite a long time looking into quaternions in general
+- Spent quite a long time looking into quaternions in general ([Quaternion Wikipedia](https://en.wikipedia.org/wiki/Quaternion), [Notes by Stanford Comp Graphics](https://graphics.stanford.edu/courses/cs348a-17-winter/Papers/quaternion.pdf), [Quaternion and spatial rotation (Wikipedia)](https://en.wikipedia.org/wiki/Quaternions_and_spatial_rotation))
+-